Adetomiwa Edun

 Babatunde Adetomiwa Stafford "Tomiwa" Edun, (born 1985) is a UK-based Nigerian actor.
-He is best known for his roles as Sir Elyan in the television show Merlin, Marcus Young in Bates Motel and Alex Hunter in the football video games FIFA 17, FIFA 18 and FIFA 19.
+He is best known for his roles as Sir Elyan in the television show Merlin, Marcus Young in Bates Motel and Alex Hunter in the football video games FIFA 17, FIFA 18, FIFA 19, FIFA 20 and EA Sports FC 27.

 Early life

 Edun was born on 16 March 1985 in Lagos, Nigeria, to Nigerian financier and politician Olawale Edun and half-Ghanaian, half-English Amy Adwoa (née Appiah).
 His maternal uncle is the philosopher, cultural theorist and novelist Kwame Anthony Appiah.
-His maternal grandparents were Ghanaian lawyer, diplomat and politician Joseph Emmanuel Appiah- a Nana of the Ashanti people through whom Edun is a descendant of Ghanaian warrior emperor Osei Tutu- and art historian and author Peggy Cripps, daughter of Sir Stafford Cripps, Chancellor of the Exchequer from 1947 to 1950 and son of the first Lord Parmoor.
+His maternal grandparents were Ghanaian lawyer, diplomat and politician Joseph Emmanuel Appiah – a Nana of the Ashanti people through whom Edun is a descendant of Ghanaian warrior emperor Osei Tutu – and art historian and author Peggy Cripps, daughter of Sir Stafford Cripps, Chancellor of the Exchequer from 1947 to 1950 and son of the first Lord Parmoor.
 Through his father, meanwhile, Edun claims direct descent from the colonial Egba official Adegboyega Edun.

 Edun moved to the United Kingdom at the age of 11.
 He attended Eton College from the age of 13, before reading Classics at Christ's College, Cambridge (University of Cambridge).
 In his final year at Christ's College, he won the dissertation prize for his thesis on Homer's Odyssey.
 His father, a financier, encouraged Edun to enter banking as a career, and he interned with Citigroup.
 He considered studying for a Master of Philosophy degree, but decided to attend the Royal Academy of Dramatic Art (RADA) instead.